ADDITIVE SYNTHS

 PIGMENTS

 I can barely justify calling this one an “additive” synth, the harmonic mode lacks some key aspects of additive synthesis leading to a dry and unpleasant sound that lacks variability.
-I’m providing it as an example of “what not to do”. but there are still a couple cool things here
+I’m providing it as an example of “what not to do”. but there are still a couple cool things here, namely interesting filter shapes that can be blended and transformed together as well as an interesting cluster mode.

 LOOM

-Another classic, I love the modular nature, but there’s a lack of useful modules limiting it’s over all usefulness.
+Another classic, I love the modular nature, but there’s a lack of interesting modules limiting it’s over all usefulness.

 Partial spread: